The Law of Dreams

 The Law of Dreams is a historical fiction novel about the Great Famine of Ireland by Canadian author Peter Behrens.
 Published in 2006 by House of Anansi Press, it was the recipient of that year's Governor General's Award for English language fiction.

 Plot overview

 The novel follows the young Fergus O'Brien, who lives and works with his tenant family on a potato farm in Ireland.
 When the Great Famine begins in 1847, a mold spreads through the potato farms of the country, ruining the crop.
-Even after ten weeks of the famine, Fergus's father refuses to leave the farm in County Clare, and eventually the family, save Fergus, is burned alive in their shack as the lie in bed, weak with hunger.
+Even after ten weeks of the famine, Fergus's father refuses to leave the farm in County Clare, and eventually the family, save Fergus, is burned alive in their shack as they lie in bed, weak with hunger.
 Fergus is sent to a workhouse, where he comes to realize that he must leave soon before he dies of either fever or hunger.
-After escaping, he travels across the country, to Liverpool and Wales, joining a gang of thieves, working on the railways, and dreaming of the unknown land of America where he eventually immigrates.
+After escaping, he travels across the country, to Liverpool and Wales, joining a gang of thieves, working on the railways, and dreaming of the unknown land of America where he eventually emigrates.